Seanzy/Google-Python-Automation-Certificate/README.md

 for least_larger() I solidified my understanding of list comprehensions and enumerate a little more.
 Also, an empty list in python is falsy, and a list that contains values is truthy.
 Neither type of list is actually equal to True or False, but 1 and 0 are == to True and False.
 I also learned about lambda functions and how they take only 1 expression and are kind of like an anonymous function, a quick and dirty way to make a function without formally using def to define one

 10/16/20 Becoming a software engineer/data scientist day 19
+Copying lists: if x is a list, then y = x refers to the same list in memory and changing a value in either x or y affects the one list they both refer to.
+To truly copy the values of a list and make an entirely new list in memory, use y = list(x) or y = x[:]

+Learned how to import packages and rename them: from scipy.linalg import inv as my_inv

+Learning about numpy which is pretty cool!
+Numpy subsetting is useful